Complete Weather Monitoring Using A dataTaker Data Logger

 The dataTaker data loggers have a 10 million data point memory for extended logging applications where physical access to the logger is inconvenient or not possible and users can utilize sophisticated memory management features.
 For this application, the engineer chose to unload the data with a USB thumb drive twice a month with a simple push of a button.
 From that point, the data can easily be transferred to a PC for analysis.
 Using the saved data files, the engineer can create tables, charts, and graphs illustrating the historical conditions to which the materials were exposed.

-For more information on the dataTaker DT-85 Universal Input Data Logger or to find the ideal solution for your application-specific needs, contact a CAS Data Logger Applications Specialist at (800) 956-4437 or request more information.
+For further information on the dataTaker DT85 Intelligent Universal Input Data Logger, weather station data loggers, or to find the ideal solution for your application-specific needs, contact a CAS Data Logger Application Specialist at (800) 956-4437 or request more information.